Ng Sze Han: Southeast Asia's Largest IC Design Park

 With regards to the semiconductor industry, Malaysia has poised itself to switch from being a purely industrial manufacturer of semiconductors towards designing the front-end of Integrated Circuit (IC) semiconductors in hopes of becoming a high-income/value country.

-Ng Sze Han was one of the main proponents in establishing Malaysia’s first and Southeast Asia’s biggest, IC design park in Puchong, Malaysia.
+Ng Sze Han was one of the main proponents in establishing Malaysia's first and Southeast Asia's biggest, IC design park in Puchong, Malaysia.
 He had successfully attracted investments from two Malaysian diasporas: Dato Ks Phua, the founder of Phison Electronics who resides in Taiwan, and Dr. Salleh, co-founder of Weeroc, a leading French fabless semiconductor manufacturer.

 The IC design park successfully launched in August 2024.
 With the Central Government and Selangor Government, including Sze Han, focusing on establishing another larger IC design park in the near future.

 Improve first-and-last-mile connectivity

 Ng Sze Han has significantly contributed to improving the public transportation in Selangor through his “Selangor Mobility” initiative which introduced the DRT (Demand-responsive transport) service in Selangor.
 The DRT service provides subsidized one-way trips in the form of an easy-on-demand bus service that aims to serve riders in between their first and last mile of a journey within a designated neighbourhood.
 The DRT service operates in Puchong, Ampang, Bandar Utama, Subang Jaya, Shah Alam, Klang, Serdang and Hulu Kelang.

-This eight month pilot project has received overwhelmingly positive feedback from the public as it provides affordable (RM2 flat rate) and flexible transportation options.
-Selangor State Government is giving consideration to expanding this DRT service to other areas to further enhance the accessibility of this service.
+During the eight-month pilot, the DRT service charged a flat fare of RM2.
+The Selangor state government considered expanding the service to other areas.